During the Service

 Like almost all churches in the Catholic, Lutheran, and Anglican/Episcopal tradition, our worship each Sunday follows a liturgical worship format.
 The first part of the service is the “liturgy of the word,” which includes readings from the Old Testament and New Testament, usually followed by a short sermon, prayers for the church and for the world, confession, and sharing of the peace.
 In the second part of the service, the “liturgy of the table,” we hear the story of the Last Supper and partake of the Body and Blood of Christ in the form of bread and wine.
 Communion is offered every Sunday at St. Andrew’s.

-The 8:00 Sunday service does not include music, while the 10:00 service includes our choir and hymns accompanied by the organ.
+The Sunday service includes our choir and hymns accompanied by the organ or piano.

 I’m not familiar with a lot of the actions that the congregation is doing during worship.
 What am I supposed to do?